michelesr/thesis/src/context.md

 ### End-to-end tests

-## From Waterfall to Agile Development
+## From the Waterfall Model to Agile Development

 ## Test driven Development